 In preclinical research, mice, Hamsters, and macaques were immunized with a single dose of ChAd-SARS-CoV-2-S, which conferred superior protection against the SARS-CoV-2 virus challenge.
 In addition, post-challenge with SARS-CoV-2, viral clearance was observed in both lower and upper airways in all these animal models.
 Please find more information on the Hamster, Mice, and Rhesus macaques studies.

-iNCOVACC 0.5 ml vaccine contains NLT 5x1010 particles per mL.
-Including excipients such as Tris (pH 7.4), Sodium Chloride, Magnesium Chloride, Glycerol, and Polysorbate- 80.
-The non-invasive, needle-free vaccination enables ease of administration as it does not require trained healthcare workers.
+iNCOVACC 0.5 ml vaccine contains NLT 5x1010 particles per mL, including excipients such as Tris (pH 7.4), Sodium Chloride, Magnesium Chloride, Glycerol, and Polysorbate- 80.
+In addition, the non-invasive, needle-free vaccination enables ease of administration as it does not require trained healthcare workers.

 The Drugs Controller General of India (DCGI) in January 2022 permitted Bharat Biotech to conduct a phase 3 randomized, multi-centric examination to consider the immunogenicity and security of the booster dose.
 As a result, Washington University in St. Louis, Missouri, announced on September 7, 2022, that the nasal COVID-19 vaccine was approved in India based on its technology.
 Furthermore, on November 28, 2022, Bharat Biotech announced its iNCOVACC had become the world's first intranasal Covid-19 vaccine to receive emergency use authorization (EUA) from CDSCO India, as a primary vaccine as well as a heterologous booster for those who have received two doses of another vaccine.
 Both the EUAs have been granted for those aged 18 years and above.